lynnlangit/aws-for-bioinformatics/6_Automation/2_Use_Cloud_Formation.md

  - REPRODUCE your analysis on another AWS environment (or other public cloud)

 ### What is this
- - A AWS Deployment is a YAML file which describe a set of AWS services and their configuration properties using files.
-CloudFormation is the deployment service.
+ - An AWS Deployment is a YAML (or JSON) file which describe a set of AWS services and their configuration properties using files.
+ - CloudFormation is the deployment service which reads the Deployment file and executes the service configuration on your AWS account

 -----